 Similarly, working hard is a strength when it’s put to good use.
 “What you need to do is focus your energy on the essential things,” said Aubry.
 “Tell yourself that you’ll be a good student when it really counts.
-But in order to have enough energy for that, you have to let go of something else.
-You must let go of one area so you can focus on another and, gradually, you’ll realise that you can, in fact, be less demanding with certain tasks, without any consequences.”
+But to have enough energy for that, you have to let go of something else.
+You must let go of one area so you can focus on another and, gradually, you’ll realize that you can be less demanding with certain tasks, without any consequences.”
 Take the example of an employee drafting a contract: it’s more important to focus on the accuracy of the legal clauses than on the graphic appeal of the document.

 Set up an action plan to achieve your objectives.

 If you realize that you don’t get enough recognition for your work, then you must determine what specific actions are needed to remedy the situation.
 You can start by asking for your manager to define your role more clearly, by renegotiating your responsibilities or even by changing position if all else fails.